jigar0211/React-from-scratch/README.md

 Or see this page to install npm for Linux in the way many Linux developers prefer.

-### Starting a new ReactJS Project
+# Starting a new ReactJS Project
 To initialize a new Node.js project and generate a ```package.json``` file with default values, without prompting the user for any information.

----
-**NOTE :** The -y flag stands for "yes", indicating that the user accepts all the default values.
 ```
 npm init -y
 ```
+---
+>**NOTE :** The -y flag stands for "yes", indicating that the user accepts all the default values.
 ---

 A ```package.json``` file is created in the current directory with the following default values:
 ```
 {